 Curtilage - Land which is used for the comfortable enjoyment of a building and which serves the purpose of that building in some necessary or reasonably useful way.
 The curtilage need not be marked off or enclosed in any way.
-Normally, the curtilage would relate to the property boundary.
+Normally the curtilage would relate to the property boundary of the dwellinghouse.
+Daylight - Combined skylight and sunlight.